alanrtao/artsy/README.md

 - Speaking of niches, in graphics-related work there is always a higher-level and lower-level than you are comfortable with
   - The very highest level is specialized software like Blender, Houdini, Unity's VFX graph, etc.
-  - The very low level is a layer above hardware, with Vulcan, DirectX, Metal, and emerging ones like WebGPU
+  - The very low level is a layer above hardware, with Vulcan, DirectX, Metal, and emerging one

+If you are more inclined for higher-level and more pipelined work, Unreal provides a lot of tooling for shaders and working with assets in general.
+However tweaking their render pipeline at the base level (i.e. adding more render textures and defining render passes) is pretty unintuitive.

+Godot is cool and pretty customizable but their language is dynamically typed and sample code could be confusing.s like WebGPU

 - While it's cool to be a wizard at either extreme, I feel like it's useful for beginners to get comfortable with the middle-ground first
   - Ultimately, tools at any level are just *tools*, they are in the way between *you* and *the thing you want to make*